-In 2020 Melbourne Queer Film Festival would like to remember and pay special thanks to Craig Cahill, one of the incredible people who was instrumental in the founding of MQFF.
-Craig worked as a projectionist for MQFF and was incredible passionate about cinema, and about the restoration of the Capitol Theatre in Melbourne.
+Melbourne Queer Film Festival would like to remember and pay special thanks to Craig Cahill, one of the incredible people who was instrumental in the founding of MQFF.
+Craig worked as a projectionist for MQFF and was incredibly passionate about cinema and about the restoration of the Capitol Theatre in Melbourne.
 Unfortunately Craig passed away last year and MQFF would like to pay our respects to someone who was so passionate.

 In the midst of extended lockdowns in Melbourne, the second half of 2020 brought innovation by way of on-demand streaming.
 In June 2020, MQFF was proud to be the first film festival in Melbourne to exhibit a fully online program, just months after the 30th festival was cancelled.
 November then brought MQFF Interrupted to the small screen as the best in new and classic LGBTIQ+ cinema was beamed direct to our audience at home.

 MQFF continues to work to give its audience access to best in world queer screen culture and foster local talent.
 We are always looking at how we can bring you even more LGBTIQ+ cinema throughout the year, including outside of Melbourne… so stay tuned!